-Several obscure theories as to why the community is so-named have been put forth, though none may ring true, and the name origin may remain a mystery.
+Several obscure theories about why the community is so-named have been put forth, though none may ring true, and the name's origin may remain a mystery.

-According to one source, the community may have been named for a muddy track that was once located along the old dirt road that led through the community.
-Wagons bearing supplies from Weston to Glenville would often mire in a particularly huge mud hole there in spring when the weather is typically wet.
+According to one source, the community may have been named for a muddy track on the old dirt road that led through the community.
+Wagons bearing supplies from Weston to Glenville would mire in a particularly huge mud hole there in spring when the weather is typically wet.

-Six-horse teams had to be used to pull supplies through, and on one occassion a wagon full of barrels, among which were pickle barrels, lost part of its load while attempting to negotiate the hole.
+Six-horse teams had to be used to pull supplies through, and on one occasion, a wagon full of — among which were pickle barrels—lost part of its load while attempting to negotiate the hole.

-Another origin was postulated by Maud Harris Eakle, of Fairmont, who lived in Pickle Street when she was a child.
-She claims the place was named after a jar of pickled beans that she broke over the head of a schoolmate who had "said things about my mother."
+Another origin was once postulated by the late Maud Harris Eakle, of Fairmont, West Virginia, who lived at Pickle Street when she was a child.
+Eakle claimed it was named after a jar of pickled beans that she broke over the head of a schoolmate who had "said things about my mother."

-However, Ella Bailey Warner, who lived in Pickle Street at about the same time as Mrs. Eakle, once said the place was named by her cousin, Lucinda, after her father, John Clemons, who said he was going to plant pickles in his garden patch and have a pickle factory.
-She noted that Clemons "did not plant pickles at all, but watermelons, which have been known, by the way, to make pretty good pickles."
+However, the late Ella Bailey Warner, who also lived in Pickle Street at about the same time as Mrs. Eakle, said the place was named by her cousin, Lucinda, after her father, John Clemons, who said he was going to plant pickles in his garden patch and have a pickle factory.
+Warner noted that Clemons "did not plant pickles at all, but watermelons, which have been known, by the way, to make pretty good pickles."

 A fourth origin may be that "Pickle" had been a surname for an early settler.
 Pickles Fork, nearby in Braxton County, is the name of a small right-hand tributary of Salt Lick Fork of Little Kanawha River.
 Pickle Ridge, in Pendleton County, is a short ridge that rises to about 3,000 feet in elevation west of the South Branch of the Potomac.